 Will NinjaUSA stifle innovation?

-No. NinjaUSA’s goal is to encourage the growth, diversity and innovation in Ninja along the same guidelines as World OCR.
+No. NinjaUSA’s goal is to encourage the growth, diversity and innovation in Ninja along the same guidelines as World Obstacle.
 While NinjaUSA will develop obstacle guidelines and safety / medical standards for various National Championships, these guidelines will not hinder organizations innovating obstacles or formats, or require them to include restrictive event rules.

 Will the NinjaUSA force brands to adhere to strict guidelines?

-No. It is our goal that directors from across the United States will adhere to a standard set of safety & medical guidelines that benefit all athletes.
+No. It is our goal that race directors from across the United States will adhere to a standard set of safety & medical guidelines that benefit all athletes.
 When it comes to obstacles and formats though, the event organizations will continue to operate and innovate new obstacles and formats as they do today.